Daiichi Sankyo

+Daiichi Sankyo Company, Limited (第一三共株式会社, Daiichi Sankyō Kabushiki-gaisha) is a global pharmaceutical company and the second-largest pharmaceutical company in Japan.
+It achieved JPY 1,278 billion in revenue in 2022.
+The company owns the American pharmaceutical company American Regent.

 Daiichi Sankyo, Inc. (DSI) began operating in the U.S. in 2006.
 It is the U.S. subsidiary of Daiichi Sankyo Company, Limited, and a member of the Daiichi Sankyo Group.
 The organization, which includes U.S. commercial operations and global clinical development (Daiichi Sankyo Pharma Development), is headquartered in Basking Ridge, New Jersey.

 Daiichi Sankyo Europe, GmbH (DSE), the European subsidiary, is headquartered in Munich, Germany.
 The organization is responsible for development and manufacturing for 12 European countries.

 Daiichi Sankyo Company, Limited is a full member of the European Federation of Pharmaceutical Industries and Associations (EFPIA) and of the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA).

 History

 Daiichi Sankyo was established in 2005 through the merger of Sankyo Company, Limited (三共株式会社, Sankyō Kabushiki Kaisha) and Daiichi Pharmaceutical Company, Limited (第一製薬株式会社, Daiichi Seiyaku Kabushiki Kaisha), which were century-old pharmaceutical companies based in Japan.

-Sankyo Co., Ltd. was founded by Dr. Jokichi Takamine, who patented the isolation of adrenalin.
-Takamine was also the first president of Sankyo Co., Ltd from March 1913 – July 1922.
-In 1990, Sankyo acquired Luitpold-Werk Group, a pharmaceutical company based in Munich.
+Sankyo Co., Ltd. was founded by Jokichi Takamine, who patented the isolation of adrenaline.
+Takamine was president of Sankyo Co., Ltd from March 1913 until July 1922.

+In 1990, Sankyo acquired the German Luitpold-Werk Group, a pharmaceutical company based in Munich.
 In 2019, Luitpold renamed itself after its American Regent brand.
 American Regent, now based in the United States, is a subsidiary of Daiichi Sankyo.